10up/retro-winamp-block/readme.txt

 == Screenshots ==

 1. The Winamp player with the base, default skin.
-2. Webamp Block settings showing the Skin URL setting to update to alternate Winamp skins.
+2. Webamp Block settings showing the Skin URL setting updated to an alternate Winamp skin.

 == Changelog ==